shhoalex/revgraph/docs/gitbook-src/core/02-function.md

 # Function

 A `function_primitive` is another fundamental component of a computational graph.
-It binds zero or more value(s) together and transforms it into another `np.ndarray`.
+It binds zero or more value(s) together and transforms it into another `np.tensor`.

 Calling the function wraps the arguments (values) into another class that derives from `function`.
 The function itself won't be executed until it's